 Welcome to my ‘Principal Reflection’ for Term 2.
 I trust you are all keeping warm and cosy as we head into the cooler winter months.

-As we move towards the end of the first semester for 2022, I would like to congratulate all of our students on their application and endeavour so far this year under trying circumstances.
-When you receive your child’s report via SEQTA, I encourage you to sit down together as a family to reflect on the successes and acknowledge the areas where improvements could be made.
+As we move towards the end of the first academic semester for 2023, I would like to congratulate all our students who have tried their very best, regardless of the marks and grades they may have achieved.
+When you receive your child’s report via SEQTA, I encourage you to sit down together as a family to reflect on the successes and recognise the areas where improvements could be made, based upon the feedback you receive from their teachers.
 It is through constructive feedback and evaluation that we all improve.
 Early in Term 3, parents/guardians of students in all Year groups will have an opportunity to meet with their child’s teachers to discuss their progress.
 Please do avail yourself of this opportunity, even if an interview has not been requested by the teacher.

 Year 12 Retreat

-Our Year 12 students recently attended a three-day Retreat at Nukara Farm.
-This was one of the last opportunities they had to come together as a group, before they graduate in a few months’ time.
-The Retreat was a wonderful opportunity for our students to reflect on their time at the College, their relationship with God and their future pathways away from the busyness of school and home.
+Our Year 12 students attended a three-day retreat at Nukara Farm immediately after the exam break earlier this term.
+This is one of the last opportunities they have to come together as a group, before they graduate in a few months.
+The retreat was a wonderful opportunity for our students to reflect on their time at the College, their relationship with God and their future pathways away from the busyness of school and home.
 Feedback from our students and staff who attended was very positive.
-Such events are only possibly because of the commitment of our staff who give up their time to facilitate sessions and stay overnight with our students and I offer my sincere thanks to Mrs Helen Dixon, Director of Catholic Identity and Mission, and Mr Damian Ramos, Deputy Principal – Faith and Life, who organised the Retreat.
-I also take this opportunity to thank our Heads of House who facilitated sessions and the many other staff who spent a significant amount of time supporting and engaging with our students to make this Retreat so successful.
+Such events are only possibly because of the commitment of our staff who give up their time to facilitate sessions and stay overnight with our students and I offer my sincere thanks to Mr Murray Gardiner, Director of Catholic Identity and Mission, and Mr Damian Ramos, Deputy Principal – Faith and Life, who organised the retreat.
+I also take this opportunity to thank our Heads of House who facilitated sessions and the many other staff who spent a significant amount of time supporting and engaging with our students to make this retreat so successful.

 For (M)Others’ Day

 Earlier this term, the College celebrated For (M)Others’ Day.
-For a number of years, the College has held separate special days to recognise the contribution of fathers (Fathers’ Day Breakfast) and grandparents (Grandparents’ Morning Tea) in the lives of our students, however, no event was held to acknowledge the essential roles that mothers play.
-Last year, to resolve this concern and recognise the mothers and mother figures in our community, the College invited the mothers of our Year 10 students to a Mass and morning tea at the College.
+For many years, the College has held separate special days to recognise the contribution of fathers (Fathers’ Day Breakfast) and grandparents (Grandparents’ Morning Tea) in the lives of our students, however, no event was held to acknowledge the essential roles that mothers play.
+In 2021, to resolve this oversight and recognise the mothers and mother figures in our community, the College invited the mothers of our Year 10 students to a Mass and morning tea at the College.
 This celebration is now embedded into our College calendar and it was wonderful to see so many mums taking time from their busy schedules to spend the morning with us.
-My thanks to Mr Damian Ramos, Deputy Principal – Faith and Life, and Mrs Helen Dixon, Director of Catholic Identity and Mission, who were the main organisers of this event.
-My thanks also to the many staff who were involved and helped to ensure the day was a great success.
+My thanks to Mr Damian Ramos, Deputy Principal – Faith and Life, and Mr Murray Gardiner, Director of Catholic Identity and Mission, along with Ms Jacky Patience who were the main organisers of this event.
+My thanks also to the many staff who were involved and helped to ensure the morning was a great success.

 Interhouse Cross Country

-Recently, the Interhouse Cross Country event was held in good conditions.
-For many, distance running can be tough and it requires a committed effort over a sustained period.
+Early this term, the Interhouse Cross Country event was held in good conditions.
+For many, distance running can be tough, and it requires a committed effort over a sustained period.
 I could see on the faces of many of our students the physical demands that accompanies any endurance-based activity.
 What I also saw was determination to not only meet the challenge, but to embrace it.
 To those students who gave their best, whether they came first or last, I offer my congratulations on your fantastic effort.
 Such resilience needs continual nurturing.
-In partnership with our families, the College seeks to continue this growth our students through a mix of challenging and stretching opportunities, together with encouragement in the context of a supportive community.
-To all staff involved, especially our Sports Coordinator, Mr Joseph Italiano, well done on another fantastic event for our students to enjoy.
-My congratulations also extends to Kelly House on winning the overall shield.
+In partnership with our families, the College seeks to continue this growth of our students through a mix of challenging opportunities, together with encouragement in the context of a supportive community.
+To all staff involved, especially our Sports Coordinator, Mr Joe Italiano, well done on another fantastic event for our students to enjoy.
+My congratulations also extends to Bishop House on winning the overall shield.